 The timbers used in the classes are furniture grade so that the student learns to deal with beautiful materials immediately.
 I’ve found that the students appreciate this from an aesthetic point of view, but they also start to respect their own work more if they know the materials are of high quality.

-The School offers casual lessons, on Saturdays and Mondays.
+The School offers casual lessons, on Saturdays, Mondays and Fridays.
 Students may decide to pay for six of these lessons in advance (known as Block Classes).
 This allows them to participate in classes at their leisure, and with considerable savings.
 The School also offers four week full time intensive classes in Basics, A Dining Table , and The BSFW Work Bench.
 If four weeks is too long, we conduct week long full time lessons throughout year.
 In addition, one on one tuition can be arranged .
 Feel free to contact me for further details or to book a class.